dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

             *.
 Grow your own pie, instead of everyone's pie.
 Selfish vs selfless.
 Make yourself more prosperous vs make the tribe more prosperous.
         1. Bonuses give tacit permission to work less hard, whereas startups need everyone working at 100%.
             * The flip side of 'work harder -> have more impact -> make more money' is 'if you are OK with less money, you can just work less'.
 You don't want people thinking that way at startups.
-            * Big companies you can afford more ROCKSTARS and fewer SUPERSTARS, and you can use bonuses as a scalaeble tool to have people self-separate.
+            * At big companies you can afford more ROCKSTARS and fewer SUPERSTARS, and you can use bonuses as a scalaeble tool to have people self-separate.
             * At startups, everyone should be working their butt off.
 You can't afford to have anyone doing the minimum, just 'meeting expectations' -- if you have those folks, you should be firing them.
         1. Bonuses burn people out when they *need* to hit the high end to make ends meet.
             * People stress out if they are going to get get that bonus or not.
 It distracts them from work.
 Increases the risk of burnout, since any slack time could be "no bonus" time.